publictxt/publictext/README.md

 ### Directory Structure

-The directory structure for a Public Text repository is as follows:
+The directory structure for a PublicText repository is as follows:

 - **blog**: Contains blog posts
   - **year** (eg 2023)